aoktox/certbot-s3front/README.md

   ```
   apt-get install python-pip python-dev libffi-dev libssl-dev libxml2-dev libxslt1-dev libjpeg8-dev zlib1g-dev dialog
   ```
-  And then run `pip install certbot-s3front`.
+  And then run `python setup.py install`.

 ### How to use it